Memoloveya/SITL-Simulation/README.md

+# Software in the Loop (SITL)

+The SITL (software in the loop) simulator allows you to run Plane, Copter or Rover without any hardware.
+It is a build of the autopilot code using an ordinary C++ compiler, giving you a native executable that allows you to test the behaviour of the code without hardware.
 ## Vehicle creation, connection and control
 1. Open 3 Linux windows and enter each of their virtual environments.
 The first one is for dronekit-sitl to create vehicle.
 The second one is for mavproxy to broadcast vehicle to your scripts and Mission Planner.
 The third one is for python scripts to control the vehicle.
    ```